augeas/TransMediaLint/README.md

 ![rated articles from The Guardian](https://github.com/augeas/TransMediaLint/raw/master/img/rated_guardian_articles_3_22.png)

 It is not the intention of this software to circumvent pay-walls.
-Analysis of "The Times" and "Telegraph" is being explored through the use of [Splash](https://github.com/scrapinghub/splash) to crawl the sites with legitimate credentials.
+Analysis of "The Times" is performed via legitimate credentials, crawling "The Telegraph" is being explored.

 ## Annotation Lable Frequency